 With the exception of medical, family, or other emergencies, all Incompletes must be resolved by the beginning of the G3 year.
 Students will not be permitted to register for the G3 year, nor will they be permitted to teach, if they have INC in courses being used to fulfill requirements.
 Likewise, students are not permitted to take Orals if they are carrying Incompletes in courses being used to fulfill requirements.
 Students with Incompletes will be required to submit to the DGS a plan for completing their coursework.
 As in all cases, students having academic difficulties should see the DGS at their earliest opportunity.

-In September of your first year, after consulting with the DGS and your Field Advisor, you will be required to prepare a list of four (or more) proposed languages; three of these, one of which may be English, will normally be primary languages for your “first,” “second,” and “third” literatures in which you will be doing coursework, while the fourth will often be an “instrumental” language, as described below.
+In September of your first year, after consulting with the DGS and your field adviser, you will be required to prepare a list of four (or more) proposed languages; three of these, one of which may be English, will normally be primary languages for your first, second,” and third literatures in which you will be doing coursework, while the fourth will often be an “instrumental” language, as described below.
 You should submit your list of proposed languages to the DGS no later than October 1 of your first year.
-Your list of proposed languages may be revised and resubmitted at a later date so long as it meets department guidelines, but it is important at the outset to develop a solid initial plan for the languages and literatures on which you’ll be focusing.
+Your list of proposed languages may be revised and resubmitted at a later date so long as it meets department guidelines, but it is important at the outset to develop a solid initial plan for the languages and literatures on which you will be focusing.

-By the time you take Orals (by the end of the G3 year), you must be proficient in at least four languages related to your course of study and long-term interests; one of these four languages may be instrumental (i.e., you need only basic reading knowledge of it).
+By the time you take your Orals (by the end of the G3 year), you must be proficient in at least four languages related to your course of study and long-term interests; one of these four languages may be studied for only instrumental reasons.
 At least one language must stand in a useful cross-cultural or diachronic relationship to others (see below).

 Language requirements must be finished by the end of the third year; students must complete all language requirements before taking Orals.